 They selected canine patients who had confirmed neoplasia by histological evaluation or cytology, had measurable malignancy of at least 1 cm in diameter, PET scan positive tumor, and excluded patients who had malnutrition, life expectancy of less than 12 weeks, and significant comorbidities.

-The ketogenic diet consisted of raw meat, fat, and vegetables.
-(See here for more information).
-The dogs were also given daily walks.
+The ketogenic diet consisted of raw meat, fat, and vegetables (See here for more information).
+The dogs also received daily walks.

 A 6-year-old German Shepherd patient with high-grade lymphoma received a combination chemotherapy with hyperbaric oxygen therapy and the ketogenic diet.
 He was in remission for over 27 months, compared to the expected survival of 12 months with CHOP alone.